-After a major eruption in 1918, Tungurahua continued with minor
+After another major eruption in 1918, Tungurahua continues with minor

 activity until 1925.